raspberrychris/cryptotravellers/content/blog/cardano-vs-polkadot-who-will-win.md

 +++
 ## Cardano Vs Polkadot: Which is better?

 Cardano and Polkadot are two different blockchains, but they have a lot in common.
 Both projects focus on solving the same problems: scalability, interoperability, and security.
+They are both 3rd generation cryptocurrencies.
 They may seem like competitors at first glance, but it's not that simple.
 In this blog post we will discuss how Cardano and Polkadot can be seen as partners rather than competitors.

 ## But which is the ETH Killer?

-Both Cardano and Polkadot are now on the verge of releasing major updates to their networks.
-The competition from these two projects has generated many questions about which one is most likely to succeed in becoming the next hotbed for smart contracts and decentralised cryptocurrency applications.
-Today I will be comparing Cardano and Polkadot, and reveal which project I think has best chance of doing so.
+Both **Cardano** and **Polkadot** are now on the verge of releasing major updates to their networks.
+The competition from these two projects has generated many questions about which one is most likely to succeed in becoming the next popular platform for smart contracts and decentralised cryptocurrency applications.

 ## Is 2021 going to be the year of smart contract blockchains?